Vekkby/osjpub/README.md

   # Create an iris object
   return irisnative.createIris(connection)
 ```
-After that we can use the connection to call classes that are stored in the IRIS database.
+After that, we can use the connection to call classes that are stored in the IRIS database.

 ```
 def execute_code(self, code):